 - This approach constitutes a special case of mixed models with stronger assumptions, i.e. all participants are assumed to provide equally reliable estimates and none of them is an outlier.
 Also, no shrinkage to the group-level mean is applied in such a case.
-See e.g. this comparison of both approaches bz Eshin Jolly. - This approach is very common in fMRI analyses. - As a slightly more sophisticated variant of the same idea, a meta analysis approach can be used to conduct the test across the per-participant regression coefficients, for example using the metafor package.
-The advantage is that this approach also carries forward the uncertainty (i.e., standard errors) from the first level (akin to meta-analysis).
+See e.g. this comparison of both approaches bz Eshin Jolly. - \circ $\;$ This approach is very common in fMRI analyses. - As a slightly more sophisticated variant of the same idea, a meta analysis approach can be used to conduct the test across the per-participant regression coefficients, for example using the metafor package.
+The advantage is that this approach also carries forward the uncertainty (i.e., standard errors) from the first level (akin to meta-analysis). - Sandwich estimator See e.g. the Huber-White sandwich estimator provided by the merDeriv package using the sandwich package.